shader-slang/slang/docs/user-guide/a1-03-obfuscation.md

 Issues/Future Work
 ==================

-* We use -g to indicate debug information
-  * On DXC the debug information is embedded in the DXIL, we allow for pdb to separate, but we currently *don't* strip the PDB from the DXIL
-  * If we do strip the PDB, we may need to resign the DXIL
 * Support AST emitting in obfuscated modules
 * Potentially support API support for source maps
 * Add manifest support for artifacts
 * Potentially provide a way to interact with artifacts more directly
 * Potentially support for name mapping
 * May want to improve the file hierarchy representation
-* Provide other ways to ingest modules, such as through memory
+* Provide other ways to ingest modules, such as through memory (currently -r just supports files)
 * Provide more support for other kinds of artifacts
   * Diagnostics
   * Meta data (such as bindings used)
+  * Reflection
+* We use -g to indicate debug information
+  * On DXC the debug information is embedded in the DXIL, we allow for pdb to separate, but we currently *don't* strip the PDB from the DXIL
+  * If we do strip the PDB, we may need to resign the DXIL